LedgerHQ/ldls/USER_GUIDE.md

 ## Introduction

-LDLS is a comprehensive design system built to provide a consistent user experience across both web and mobile platforms.
+Lumen is a comprehensive design system built to provide a consistent user experience across both web and mobile platforms.
 It leverages modern technologies to create a flexible, maintainable, and scalable component library that can be used across different applications.

 ### Key Features